Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: People as Resource

 Q15.
 Which capital would you consider the best - land, labour, physical capital, and human capital?
 Why?

-• Human capital is highly valued because unlike other resources, humans possess the ability to effectively utilize and leverage natural and physical resources for productive outcomes.
+Ans: Human capital is highly valued because, unlike other resources, humans can effectively utilise and leverage natural and physical resources for productive outcomes.

-• Countries like Japan have demonstrated that investing in human capital, particularly through education and health initiatives, can drive development even in the absence of natural resources.
+• Countries like Japan show that investing in human capital, especially through education and health initiatives, can drive development even without natural resources.

 The document NCERT Solutions for Class 9 Economics Chapter 2 - People as Resource is a part of the Class 9 Course Social Studies (SST) Class 9.